lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 Before we get to that, let's first distinguish two big rough groups of devices based on their CPU capabilities:

-* Microcontroller-class devices (sometimes called "M-class").
+* Microcontroller-class devices (e.g., called "M-Profile" by ARM).
   These often (but not always) include RAM and code storage on chip and would struggle to support more powerful general-purpose operating systems, e.g., they do not have an MMU (memory management unit).
 They use most of